 Although it comes around twice every year, Daylight Savings still manages to catch us all by surprise.
-Waking up on Sunday morning to find the clocks have turned back an hour doesn’t necessarily mean that our internal body clock has made the same adjustments.
+Waking up on Sunday morning to find the clocks have turned back or forward an hour doesn’t necessarily mean that our internal body clock has made the same adjustments.
 The side-effects of Daylight Savings always hit particularly hard on the first week back to work and can be even harder for parents with young children who have only just conquered the bedtime brawl.

 As sleep specialists, we are particularly interested in educating people on how to make the transition smoother.
 Research has shown that losing 1 hour of sleep can change the function of 711 genes in the body!
-An interesting study conducted by researchers at the University of Surrey found that a week of less than 6 hours of sleep per night resulted in significant changes to hunger, hormones, metabolism, inflammation, immune responses and even changes to the formation of red blood cells.
+An interesting study conducted by researchers at the University of Surrey found that a week of fewer than 6 hours of sleep per night resulted in significant changes to hunger, hormones, metabolism, inflammation, immune responses and even changes to the formation of red blood cells.
 That’s some pretty significant changes for losing just 1 hour of sleep.

-To help you make smooth transition this Sunday, here are 5 tips from our team of Sleep Specialists:
+To help you make the smooth transition this Sunday, here are 5 tips from our team of Sleep Specialists:

 - Adjust your lights – Changing light sets your internal clock, which regulates sleep and alertness, so whenever possible, head outside early in the mornings and soak in some sunlight.
 In the evening do the opposite and dim lights in the home after sunset and avoid blue-light from any digital devices 2 hours prior to bed.